matestack/matestack-ui-bootstrap/docs/integrations/chartjs.md

 # Chart.js

 Chart.js integration, Bootstrap theming aware.
 In order to limit the scope of the `matestack-ui-bootstrap` gem, Chart.js components are not part of this gem.
-The below shown example should enable you to easily integrate Chart.js \(or any other chart library\) according to your needs!
+The below shown example should enable you to easily integrate Chart.js by copy&paste \(or any other chart library\) and optionally adjust according to your needs!

+**Example and docs below are meant to support Chart.js v2, not Chart.js v3**

 ## Ruby component